OnyX Mac disk utility tool

 OnyX is unlike any other disk manager I’ve used.
 It doesn’t simply meet the user halfway; instead, it demands a high level of input and proficiency.
 Here’s what I noticed:

 - No Frills: OnyX isn’t very concerned with looks.
 Its interface is a series of tabs and checklists with only minor hierarchical organization.
 This look might require a bit of expertise on part of a user.
+However, on the other hand, it is more about functionality than looks, so if it’s what you’re looking for, it may be a good choice for you.

 - Power: OnyX makes changes at a very deep level, allowing you to fundamentally alter the way your computer works.
-By addressing the parameters and rules behind the basic building blocks of your disk, it gives you an extremely high level of control, provided you know what to do with it.
+By addressing the parameters and rules behind the basic building blocks of your disk, it gives you an extremely high level of control, provided that you know what to do with it.

 Here’s what I mean: